neurobin/JLIVECD/README.md

 # New features:

-* You can close the host and chroot terminal safely any time you want, simultaneous closing is also ok.
+* You can close the host and chroot terminal safely at any stage.
+Simultaneous closing is also OK.
-* Possibility of using schroot as chroot program (untested).
+* Possibility of using schroot as chroot program (experimental).

 # Tested OS: